jaredkoontz/yt_feed/README.md

 ## Hosting

+### Pre-reqs

+You'll need a YouTube api key.

+### Docker

 We publish a docker container that contains the latest code at `ghcr.io/jaredkoontz/yt_feed:main`.
-The run command looks
-like:

 ```shell
 docker run\